In this blog, we share our insights from the Festival of Ideas in Leeds.

 Lastly, Dr Phillips rounded up the session by sharing that when it comes to uncovering insights from big data there are three layers to take into account: what the big data is supposed to say, what people want it to say and what data actually says.
 Keep this in mind!

 Insights from the Festival of Ideas: Presenting Research to Non-Academics

 At the end of each session, we asked participants about the most effective way to present their research to non-academic audiences.

 The answers ranged from ‘We don’t do this enough and we need help!’ to ‘We offer a range of presentation formats from data visualisation to reports.’

 The common thread was that all academics recognised the need for better communication and presentation of their findings to external audiences.

-They also mentioned the need to remove jargon, creating experiences that allow people to change perceptions, having open conversations and, if possible, creating dashboards that allow the data to speak to audiences in a visual format.
+They also mentioned the need to remove jargon, create experiences that allow people to change perceptions, have open conversations and, if possible, create dashboards that allow the data to speak to audiences in a visual format.